 If you swipe your card knowing you can’t pay back what you bought, you could technically be guilty of fraud.
 Some creditors may use the fraud argument to keep you from having that debt discharged in bankruptcy later on.

 Charging things you can’t afford is the surest way to get into debt and ruin your credit score.

 If you’ve opted-in to have over-the-limit transactions processed, you could trigger an interest rate increase by going over your limit.
-Not only that, maxed out credit cards are bad for your credit score and are the most difficult to pay back.
+Not only that, maxed out credit cards are bad for your credit score and are difficult to pay back.
 Always confirm your available credit before using your credit card.

-It’s best to save big credit card purchases at least until after you've completely the mortgage process.
+It’s best to save big credit card purchases at least until after you've completed the mortgage process.
 It's even better to wait a few months after you've closed to get adjusted to having a mortgage and other housing expenses.

 Don't Use Your Credit Card to Make Yourself Feel Better

 You could easily end up overspending if you’re swiping to cure the blues, especially since shopping is just a temporary fix for a deeper issue.
 Look for other ways to solve emotional dilemmas, like exercise, journaling, gardening, or solving the problem that’s keeping you distressed.
 If you're finding yourself regularly turning to shopping and spending and living beyond your means, you may also want to consider counseling.
 Running up a credit card balance could create additional stress and anxiety if you don’t have the money to pay the credit card balance.